tomi-iwamoto/tomi-iwamoto/README.md

 ### Hi I'm Tomomi!👋

-After a long search to discover my passion, I landed in the field web, graphic and UI/UX design.
+After a long search to discover my passion, I landed in the field of web, graphic and UI/UX design.
 Here you will find some of my frontend work!